Florida White Collar Crime Attorney

 White collar crimes are nonviolent and financially-motivated offenses usually committed for financial gain.
 They are investigated by state and federal authorities, which have a wealth of resources to crack down on them.
 Both the state and the federal government have teams of authorities dedicated exclusively to solving these crimes.
 White collar offenses often involve substantial sums of money and impact their victims more severely than lesser theft offenses, which is why the punishment for these types of crimes may involve lengthy prison sentences and steep fines, particularly for those who are found guilty of a federal offense.
+This is why a Florida white collar crime attorney like Brian Gabriel is necessary.

 Who is the target of a white collar investigation?